ThePython10110/ExchangeClone/README.md

 * Dark and Red Matter Armor can make the player invincible.
 This is an [engine problem](https://github.com/minetest/minetest/issues/14344) that I can't fix.
 * Mobs Redo (and mods that use it) don't care that DM/RM tools are supposed to be unbreakable and add wear to them anyway.
 * Covalence Dust and the Talisman of Repair cannot repair certain tools.
 This will not be fixed.
-* The recipe for Energy Collectors doesn't include glowstone even though they are very glowstone-y.
-This will probably not be fixed because glowstone doesn't exist in MTG.
 * DM/RM tools are too fast in MTG (can't figure out why)
+* When placing torches with a pick/morningstar, if the placement fails, it still costs energy.
+This will probably not be fixed.

 **If you have a suggestion or notice a bug that isn't on this list, visit the [GitHub issues page](https://github.com/thepython10110/exchangeclone/issues).**